-First Look at Tom Hanks as Geppetto in Disney's live-action Pinocchio
+First look at Tom Hanks as Geppetto in Disney's live-action Pinocchio

 Two Pinocchio movies are slated for release this year, the second being a stop-motion animation flick helmed by Guillermo Del Toro.
 Del Toro's Pinocchio has no affiliation to the Disney character: the movie serves as an adaptation of the original 1881 novel The Adventures of Pinocchio by Italian author Carlo Collodi.
 The film is set to premiere on Netflix in December 2022.

 Pinocchio is headed to Disney Plus this September.
-For more, check out the 30 best movies to watch on Disney Plus right now.
+For more, check out the best movies on Disney Plus.